 Let’s look at the benefit of each.

-- Create additional sources of income.
-What I’m talking about here is creating a side hustle to go along with your full time job.
-Not only will this generate an additional income while you’re preparing for retirement, but it can also provide a valuable postretirement income source.
+- Create Additional Sources of Income: What I’m talking about here is creating a side hustle to go along with your full-time job.
+Not only will this generate additional income while you’re preparing for retirement, but it can also provide a valuable post-retirement income source.
 That would keep you from needing to go back to your current career to earn additional income.
 One of the best ways to create a side hustle is by making money online.
 It will not only enable you to make money no matter where you choose to live after retirement, but it holds the potential to make a lot of money.
 I’ve managed to create seven different income sources using this method.
 You can do something similar.
 Begin building a side hustle in Year 2, and you’ll have plenty of extra income when retirement arrives.

 By Year 3 you should be committing to learning all you can about investing.
 The more you know, the higher your investment returns will be.
 It will not only enable you to build your retirement portfolio faster, but it can also provide higher returns when you finally retire.